Skip to content

 So the people’s shortcomings revealed by the law, and the promised hope of an inner law written on human hearts by the Spirit converged on that historic Shavuot.
 The Spirit that rested upon Moses is now available to indwell your heart and mine so we can follow the Law of G-d.
 The Shavuot recorded in Acts has made this all possible.
 The foretelling of this Shavuot through the feast prescribed by Moses 1500 years beforehand reveals G-d’s fingerprints behind the planning and scheduling of these events.

-The seemingly random details of the Passover and First Fruits Festivals become clear through Yeshua.
+The seemingly random details of the Passover (Pesach) and First Fruits Festivals become clear through Yeshua.
 So also now we can understand Shavuot through his fulfillment of it.

 Leave a Reply